VA3HDL/hamdashboard/README.md

 Check updated demo!

+### 2024.07.04 Changelog:

+- Full screen images will rotate with mouse right click (when there is more than one image on the selected tile)

 ### 2024.06.12 Changelog:

 - Added menu option (right side menu) to display on screen the various sources for images and menu options to facilitate sharing URL sources in our user community